 Finger through the cranberries under running water, seeking out soft or shriveled or unripe berries to discard.

 Combine cranberries and remaining ingredients in a smaller slow cooker.
 Cook on high for 2 – 2-1/2 hours, stirring occasionally.
-(After cooking, the mixture will “appear” to be quite liquid but once chilled will thicken slightly.)
+(Avoid longer, the cranberries lose their beautiful color.
+After cooking, the mixture will “appear” to be quite liquid but will thicken slightly once it's chilled.)

 Refrigerate until ready to serve.
 Keeps several days, even a couple of weeks, it's great to have on hand during the holidays for odds 'n' end uses both savory and sweet.

 ALANNA’s TIPS If you like, cook the cranberry sauce a day (or several days) ahead.
 But then again, it really makes the kitchen smell good so consider putting it in the slow cooker early Thanksgiving morning.
 I love how this cranberry sauce leaves the cranberries soft and juicy but still, mostly whole.
 Use a lemon zester for the orange zest and a large-holed rasp for the fresh ginger.
 The orange and ginger flavors stay in the background but somehow they make the cranberries taste more like cranberries!
-I tried this recipe with both sugar and Stevia and loved the sugar batch, was much so-so on the stevia batch: the taste was “chemical-y” and it didn’t thicken.
-Bummer.
+I make this a couple of times each year, it's just nice to have on hand!
+I also use it to make Pork Tenderloin with Balsamic Cranberry Sauce and Cranberry Orange Spread, a great holiday appetizer.
 The food blog Farm Fresh Feasts added beets and fresh ginger to make a Cranberry, Orange & Beet Salad.
 Creative!

 This Week, Years Past 2002 - 2012